tfausak/tfausak.github.io/_posts/2011-11-18-i-accidentally-deleted-all-our-data.md

 ---
-title: I Accidentally Deleted All Our Data
+title: I accidentally deleted all our data
 ---

 Yesterday, I went to [MongoDallas][1] with [Cody][2] and [Shaun][3],